 Sec.
 8. Contemporaneously with the commission's approval of a utility's DSM program, the commission shall, under 16 U.S.C.
 2621(c)(3)(A) and 16 U.S.C.
 2621(c)(3)(B) effective October 23, 1992, do the following:

-(1) Consider the impact that implementation of the proposed DSM program would have on small business engaged in design, sale, supply, installation, or servicing of energy conservation, energy efficiency improvements, or other demand-side management measures.
+(1) Consider the impact that implementation of the proposed DSM program would have on small business engaged in design, sale, supply, installation, or servicing of energy efficiency improvements or other demand-side management measures.

 (2) If necessary, implement a revision to the proposed DSM program to assure that utility actions would not provide the utility with an unfair competitive advantage over small business.